 Under our feet (the stratigraphy):

-Bromley is at the southern end of the London Basin, a syncline (downward bend of the rocks) where the chalk of the Chilterns in the north, curves down under London, to come back up as the chalk of the South Downs.
-Here is an illustration of the concept from 1843::
+Bromley is at the southern end of the London Basin, a syncline (downward bend of the rocks) from the chalk of the Chilterns in the north, to the chalk of the South Downs.
+Here is an illustration of the concept from 1843: